sybrew/the-seo-framework/readme.txt

 * **Improved:**
 	* References to X and Twitter Card are more distinctive now.
 	* Description, title, and canonical URL input placeholders now blur on focus with Quick Edit.
+	* The image selection button and preview icon animations are now twice as fast.
 	* The input placeholder blurring animation is now twice as fast.
 		* Note that [Firefox still doesn't support animations for placeholders](https://bugzilla.mozilla.org/show_bug.cgi?id=1115623).
 Now, we could workaround this using animations instead of transitions, but that's another can of worms.
 	* The Canonical URL input field's placeholder now blurs on focus (Quick Edit, Post Edit, Term Edit, SEO Settings).
 	* TODO Renamed "Additions" to "Title Additions" for the Homepage Settings, so to better convey you can edit a part of the title there.
+	* The canonical URL placeholder is now populated for Quick Edit.
+		* TODO and it responds to changes like it would on a page.
+	* TODO The canonical URL placeholder is now updated when changing the slug on the Classic Editor.
+	* TODO The canonical URL placeholder is now updated when changing the slug on term edit.
+	* After saving a page in Gutenberg, the SEO Bar (if displayed) fades in much quicker now.
 * **Fixed:**
 	* Resolved an issue where comment pagination queries were only ignored after the main query when the Full Site Editor was present; now, they're always ignored.
 	* Resolved a regression where the post-saving sequence wasn't properly debounced, causing multiple save-state requests for TSF's meta box that affected the Block Editor's performance performance and caused the SEO settings UI to flicker.